02 Jan Spring Basecamp

 Each year we like to offer the opportunity to watch summer come to life in the arctic, within the flexible setting of a basecamp trip.
-We’ve picked a beautiful, rarely visited spot in the Arctic Natl.
-Wildlife Refuge for this year’s basecamp—one of those valleys we fly over and think, wow, what a great place that would be to explore!
-Surrounded by dramatic peaks and expansive vistas, this area should provide great hiking opportunities and chances of seeing caribou from the Central Arctic herd, along with newly arrived birds nesting after their epic flights back to the arctic, and resilient tundra plants bursting into life after the long winter.
+On this trip we’ll be camped in the mountains at the edge of the coastal plain in the Arctic Natl.
+Wildlife Refuge.
+This beautiful setting offers expansive views and great hiking, with the chances of seeing caribou, wolves, and bears, along with newly arrived birds nesting after their epic flights back to the arctic, and resilient tundra plants bursting into life after the long winter.

 While the early June timing adds its own exhilaration, this trip has a relaxed pace, with plenty of time for hiking and individual interests such as photography and bird watching, and endless hours under the never-setting sun.

 We don’t have set “daily itineraries” since all of our trips are true wilderness expedition-style trips, where we build in flexibility to respond to weather and other conditions, animal sightings, etc. Here is a sense of the general flow of the trip: